Depression Anonymous Groups

 Ready to get expert help in overcoming your depression?

-What is Depression Anonymous (and groups like it)?
+What is Depression Anonymous?

 Like Alcoholics Anonymous and other 12-step groups, no single unifying organization links the various depression support groups.
 Instead, each local group is typically self-governing and run by members who have been through the program.
 It’s often possible to find online resources created by members that can point you toward meetings in your area or over the Internet.
 Their approach is usually rooted in the 12 Steps and 12 Traditions initially outlined by Alcoholics Anonymous.

 In a typical 12-step meeting, participants gather to tell their experiences and discuss their efforts toward recovery.
 Members are encouraged to attend regularly, admit that they can’t overcome their challenges independently, and trust that engaging in the program will help them.
-Though this approach was created to help people with alcoholism, groups based on the same principles have emerged to assist with various other problems.
+Though this approach was created to help people with alcoholism, support groups based on the same principles have emerged to assist with various other problems.

 Can Depression Anonymous groups help?